 Greenbelt Land Trust is a local land conservation 501 (c)(3) nonprofit organization focused on protecting ecologically, agriculturally, and historically significant lands in the mid-Willamette Valley.
 We work strategically to secure significant natural areas in accordance with a careful plan.
 And we strive for connectivity, linking protected natural areas with parks and public spaces to provide wildlife corridors, protect valuable natural resources, and expand opportunities for low-impact recreation and renewal.
 Protected—and connected—these natural areas make our communities more desirable as places to live and work, and help preserve Oregon’s distinctive landscape and character.

 “We know that the Greenbelt is committed to protecting our natural areas forever.
-We want to be a part of that promise to our community so that future generations can continue to enjoy the things that drew us here.” – Betty and Bob Griffiths
+We want to be a part of that promise to our community so that future generations can continue to enjoy the things that drew us here.” – Bob Griffiths

 We work alongside landowners in Benton, Linn, Marion, and Polk Counties to create innovative conservation options to protect wildlife habitat, water quality, and recreational resources.
 Greenbelt Land Trust acquires land through purchase, conservation easements, and occasionally through donations.
 Over 3,099 acres of critically important lands are currently under permanent protection by the Trust, and are being managed to build resilient water systems, enhance habitat for wildlife, and create productive natural ecosystems.